 Description: In 2011, the Virginia General Assembly adopted a policy into law that specifies living shorelines as the preferred management practice for erosion control in Virginia waters.
 In accordance with the law, the Commonwealth defines a living shoreline as "... a shoreline management practice that provides erosion control and water quality benefits; protects, restores or enhances natural shoreline habitat; and maintains coastal processes through the strategic placement of plants, stone, sand fill, and other structural and organic materials".
 The Center for Coastal Resources Management (CCRM) at the Virginia Institute of Marine Science (VIMS) has been developing tools for many years to guide local governments in shoreline management.
 In particular, they have focused on the use of ecologically preferred alternatives for erosion control and have conducted research into refining the appropriate uses for a large suite of possible treatments based on existing shoreline conditions.
 A series of Decision Trees were developed to determine shoreline best management practices (BMPs) when conducting onsite inspections.
 These were developed to support integrated guidance at the management and regulatory level.
 This body of work has been expanded and re-developed as a GIS spatial model known as the Shoreline Management Model (SMM) to determine appropriate shoreline BMPs from the desk-top using available spatial data and the decision tree logic.
 The assessment is conducted at parcel level scale, but the output represents a reach based or cumulative approach to shoreline management.
 In 2023, CCRM began an update of the SMM.
 Version 6.0 continues to use fetch, nearshore bathymetry, bank height, marsh presence, beach presence, presence of submerged aquatic vegetation (SAV), roads and permanent structures within the riparian zone, and existing shoreline erosion control structures.
 To enhance the model’s capabilities for evaluating best management practices and determining where erosion control practices may impact ecologically sensitive areas, version 6.0 adds federal navigation channels, presence of RTE species via predicted suitable habitat, bank slope, and narrow creeks.
 Most appropriate for desk-top reviews, regulatory compliance and comprehensive planning, the recommendations derived from the SMM may be altered due to lot size, shoreline length along a single parcel, proximity of primary buildings to the shoreline, type of existing erosion control structures, land use practices, and local biota.
 The output of the SMM is delivered to the end user in two ways: interactive map viewer, and digital ArcGIS file geodatabase.

 Description: The Virginia Shoreline Inventory is a series of reports and data that describe the condition of tidal shorelines for individual localities in the Commonwealth of Virginia.
 This inventory series started with historic reports produced in the 1970’s.
-It also includes contemporary digital inventory updates generated from 1998 to the present using a combination of Geographic Information Systems (GIS), Global Positioning System (GPS), and remote sensing technology.One of the conditions described in the inventories is the spatial extent and distribution of structures that are used for recreational activities (i.e., Private Boat Ramps, public Boat Ramps, Community Docks, Docks/Piers, Dilapidated Docks/Piers, Jetty, Marinas greater/less than 50 slips, and Wharfs.
+It also includes contemporary digital inventory updates generated from 1998 to the present using a combination of Geographic Information Systems (GIS), Global Positioning System (GPS), and remote sensing technology.One of the conditions described in the inventories is the distribution of structures that are used for recreational activities (i.e., Private Boat Ramps, public Boat Ramps, Community Docks, Docks/Piers, Dilapidated Docks/Piers, Jetty, Marinas greater/less than 50 slips, and Wharfs.
+In addition to this, the spatial extent of marinas, wharfs and jetties is also described in this inventory.

 Copyright Text: This project has been funded wholly or in part by The Virginia Department of Environmental Quality, Virginia Coastal Zone Management Program Grant # NA23NOS4190255.